YARC-Official/YARG/docs/song_sync.md

 - 20ms device buffer: best estimate 20ms, approximately 15–25ms
 - 40ms device buffer: best estimate 40ms, approximately 35–45ms

-The device buffer length is therefore the best single latency estimate.
+On these platforms, the device buffer length is the best single latency estimate.
 The device period determines the expected uncertainty. `Bass.Info.Latency` should not be used to estimate this specific `ChannelPlay`-to-position-advance delay.

+#### macOS Platform Differences
+On macOS, `Bass.DeviceBufferLength` is unavailable.
+Instead, macOS uses the device's output latency directly:
+$$
+\text{Startup Latency} = \text{DeviceOutputLatency}
+$$
+Where `DeviceOutputLatency` is retrieved from `Bass.Info.Latency`.

 ---